retrouser955/pro-music-bot/README.md

 7. While keeping the project running, Invite the bot to the server.
 8. Done!

-### NOTE: To make TOKEN and SECRET more private, click on the lock icon located on the left hand side of the screen and add a new secet called TOKEN and set the value to bot's token.
+#### NOTE: To make TOKEN and SECRET more private, click on the lock icon located on the left hand side of the screen and add a new secet called TOKEN (It is case sensitive) and set the value to bot's token.
 Same goes for secret.
+Just add a new secret called SECRET (It is case sensitive) and set your bot secret to it.
 (Keep Token and Secret fields blank in config.json if you do this)

 # Making it 24/7